The 37 Best Restaurants in Roma Norte & Condesa Mexico City

 Mercados

-I was surprised when I arrived at the Medellin Market, very different from others, with upscale food stalls offering local and international dishes besides a section with regular market stalls selling fruits, meat and all sort of staff, very tidy and clean.
+I was surprised when I arrived at the Medellin Market, very different from others, with upscale food stalls offering local and international dishes besides a section with regular market stalls selling fruits, meat and all sorts of stuff, very tidy and clean.

 Opening Hours – Open from 8 to 6 every day